ash-heap/actify/README.md

 integrate into environments where others are using unmanaged virtual environments.
 In fact, `actify` was inspired by [Vex](https://github.com/sashahart/vex) (written by Sasha Hart).

+**Why is this not just a Gist?**

+Because a Gist can't have a README.